metalinked/laravel-defender/README.md

 ## 🔒 Global Protection (Recommended)

-To ensure Defender can detect and log suspicious access attempts to non-existent routes (such as `/wp-admin`, `/phpmyadmin`, etc.), you should register the IP logger middleware as a **global middleware**.

-## 🔒 Global Protection (Recommended)

 To ensure Defender can detect and log suspicious access attempts to non-existent routes (such as `/wp-admin`, `/phpmyadmin`, etc.), you should register the IP logger middleware and the advanced detection middleware as **global middlewares**.

 ### For Laravel 11 or higher